johndolacjr/dolac_responsiveness/README.md

 // All links must work.

-??
-Must use semantic html.
+// Must use semantic html.

 // Each page must have valid and correct HTML. (use a validation service)

-// Must contain your personalized information. (bio, name, images, links to social media, etc.)
+// Must contain your personalized information. (bio, name, images, links to social media, etc.

-??
-Must properly utilize Bootstrap components and grid system.
+// Must properly utilize Bootstrap components and grid system.

 ### Bonus